Halt and Catch Fire (TV series): Music

 Among the tracks licensed for use in the series were "Red Eyes" by the War on Drugs, "Velouria" by Pixies, "So Far Away" by Dire Straits, a cover of Joy Division's "She's Lost Control" by the Raveonettes, "Mercy Street" by Peter Gabriel, and in the closing sequence of the series finale, Gabriel's "Solsbury Hill".

+Danish musician Anders Trentemøller composed the opening theme.

 The opening theme was composed by Danish musician Anders Trentemøller.
 After the series's producers attended a concert of his in Los Angeles, they asked him to compose an electronic music theme that had the same tempo and mood as his song "Still on Fire".
 Raoul Marks, lead animator of the opening credits, described the theme as "straddl[ing] the line between contemporary electronica and more retro-analog" sounds.

 Title sequence

 The opening title sequence was created by the design studio Elastic, with creative direction from Antibody.
 The sequence depicts an electrical signal racing across a neon-red digital landscape, leaving a trail as it travels.
 Along the way it passes digitally distressed images of the main cast members, before it completes its journey to light up an LED indicator.
 Marks said the signal was depicted "allegorically to illustrate the competing forces driving young tech entrepreneurs towards a new technological dawn".

 The animators were tasked with creating an "abstract and symbolic" sequence "about the computer era that was about people, not machines".
 The sequence evolved from the animators' initial pitch to the showrunners to depict the "birth of an idea".
 The artists' first inspiration was to show a lightbulb turning on, a common visual metaphor for a "bright idea", and consequently they sought to show the journey of a signal to light up the bulb.
 During the extended storyboarding process, art director Eddy Herringson toyed with geometric shapes inspired by Saul Bass art, retro video games, and sex education films; sequence director Patrick Clair said the team "bounced between digital sperm to missile command and back—all in 8-bit."
 After several iterations, they replaced the lightbulb with an LED indicator to better evoke the computer era.
 In the initial pitch, the artists depicted competing signals that ended up disintegrating or being left behind, but these elements were scaled back.
 The team took artistic license with the appearance of electric and digital signals in the sequence.
 Due to the need to show the signal in a state of constant motion from shot to shot, precise animation and cuts between shots were required.
 Serif fonts were used for the credits and were inspired by the mature, classical typography and conservative layout design of personal computing advertisements from the 1980s.
 The color scheme, inspired by high-saturation 4-bit color computer graphics, was dominated by an "iridescent red that never peaked beyond hot magenta".